Trying to learn how to take good care of your wheelchair? I will teach you the steps and tools that you need to keep your wheelchair in good shape.

 4. Perform Monthly Wheelchair Bearings Checkup

-Your wheel bearings get worn out through frequent use.
-I usually detect malfunctioning bearing through unusual noise or knocking sounds.
+Your wheel bearings wear out through frequent use.
+I usually detect malfunctioning bearings through unusual noises or knocking sounds.

-Perform the checkups by lifting one of the wheels from your wheelchair and giving each of them a great spin.
+Perform the checkups by lifting one of the wheels from your wheelchair and giving each a great spin.
 Your wheels should spin freely and stop evenly.
-Do the checkup on a monthly basis.
+Do the checkup every month.

 If the wheel stops rapidly, the bolts holding the wheel bearing are too tight.
 If the wheel spins backward after completing the rotation, you should tighten the bolts.